|

 While the dash A/C isn't going to cool the whole RV when traveling, it is definitely better than no A/C. I've heard some Safari owners hang a sheet behind the front seats to trap the cool air in a smaller space.
 I'll have to give that a try sometime.

-Live well, Laugh often, Love much
+well, Laugh

 No comments: